 July 19th:

-Behind-The-Scenes: A tour at the Vancouver Block
+Behind-The-Scenes: A Tour at the Vancouver Block with Don Luxton

-July 13:
+July 13

-Walking on Water: Riley Park (26th Avenue and Heather Street), Walking Tour with John Atkin
+Walking on Water: Riley Park (26th Avenue and Heather Street) Walking Tour with John Atkin

-Behind-The-Scenes: A tour at the Vancouver Block
+Behind-The-Scenes: A Tour at the Vancouver Block

 Places that Matter: Summer Storytelling

-July 20th:
+July 20th

-The River District: From Carbolineum to Condominium, Walking Tour with Rob Howatson
+The River District: From Carbolineum to Condominium Walking Tour with Rob Howatson